+Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 The essential duties and responsibilities include the following.
 Other duties may be assigned.

 - Responsible for accepting crisis calls from the CARES line and therein providing a crisis screening to client at location requested.
 As part of the assessment, the Crisis Worker must assess risk, presenting problem, social history, self care habits, and family system.
 Intake forms must also be completed

 - Responsible for managing small case load that is identified as having minimal needs and is assigned by Director of Crisis Services.
 This includes making follow-up calls to screen for additional needs and risk, ensuring that client and family have appropriate resources, communicating with supervisor if client is identified as having higher need and is out of scope of Crisis Worker’s practice, closing case if no further services are needed